maartaud/frontpy/README.md

 **Step 2: Set up the parameters required for downloading the data, calculating the Thermal Front Parameter (TFP), detecting cold and warm fronts, and final visualization**.

-The parameters must be provided in a dictionary, like the following:
+The parameters must be provided in a dictionary, like this:

 ```python
 config = {